coderefinery/coderefinery.org/_events/2019-11-06-stockholm.md

 - Develop a **new CodeRefinery lesson**.
 - **Share your expertise** with others and learn many new tricks and tools from others.

-#### What we will ask you to provide when registering
+#### What we ask you to provide

-- Nominate two papers for the ReproHack (can be your papers or somebody else's).
+- Nominate one paper for the ReproHack (can be your paper or somebody else's).
 - Suggest at least one project that you would like to work on with others.
 - If you bring your own code or data where you would like to get expert suggestions, please give us some background information.